McCan Barracks: World War I

-By 1909 Richmond barracks had been vacated, and Templemore town council were informed by the War Office that there was ‘no prospect of troops being quartered there in the near future’.
-However, the period of the First World War (1914–-1918) was a time of great activity for the then Richmond Barracks.
-At the outbreak of the war the British Government used the Barracks as a huge prisoner of war camp in which during the first years of the war several hundred German prisoners were interned.
-They were Prussian Guards, considered some of the best soldiers in the German Army.
-To contain them the two barracks squares were divided into four typical concentration camp compounds surrounded by heavy barbed wire entanglements, each with a high sentry observation tower having a well-sited machine gun and search lights.
-By the end of 1914 the camp contained over 2,000 German and Austrian prisoners.
+The period of the First World War (1914–1918) was a time of great activity for the then Richmond Barracks.
+At the outbreak of the war, the British Government used the barracks as a prisoner of war camp in which during the first years of the war several hundred German prisoners were interned.
+The prisoners included a large number of Prussian Guards.
+To contain them, the two barracks squares were divided into four typical concentration camp compounds surrounded by heavy barbed wire entanglements, each with a high sentry observation tower with a machine gun and search lights.
+By the end of 1914, the camp contained over 2,000 German and Austrian prisoners.

-The prisoners were about equally divided between the Catholic and Protestant faiths and each Sunday they marched down to their respective churches usually singing their National songs.
+The prisoners were about equally divided between the Catholic and Protestant faiths and each Sunday they marched down to their respective churches.
 One of each faith died while there and were buried in the local cemetery.
-Some years ago their remains were removed and interred in the German National Cemetery in Glencree.
-Early in 1916, the German prisoners were eventually transferred to England.
+Their remains were subsequently removed and reinterred in the German National Cemetery in Glencree.
+Early in 1916, the German prisoners were transferred to England.
 It was rumoured that the South Tipperary Volunteers were planning the release of the prisoners.

-After the Barracks was vacated it then became a vast training centre for the Royal Munster Fusiliers.
-Thousands were trained here and sad scenes were often witnessed when 'drafts' were entrained for the Western Front on their way to the battle fields of Passchendaele and the Somme.
-During training the recruits would often have to march about 90 km from Templemore to practise on the firing ranges in Kilworth.
-While in the camp the troops learnt all about digging full-sized trenches complete with redoubts in the area that was restored from what looked like a battle ground into the local Golf Links, when the Garda Síochána College arrived in 1964.
-During their stay in Templemore the Chaplain to the Munster Fusiliers was a local man Father Francis Gleeson, who became well known for his unselfish devotion to duty on the Western Front.
+After the barracks was vacated, it then became a training centre for the Royal Munster Fusiliers.
+Thousands were trained here for the Western Front and the battlefields of Passchendaele and the Somme.
+During training, the recruits would sometimes have to march about 90 km from Templemore to practise on the firing ranges in Kilworth.
+While in the camp, the troops learned about digging full-sized trenches complete with redoubts.
+The remains of these trenches were restored into the local golf links when the Garda Síochána College arrived in 1964.
+During their stay in Templemore, the chaplain to the Munster Fusiliers was a local man Father Francis Gleeson.